ehvr20/ccHBGF/README.md

 ## Overview

-The `cc_hbgf` function performs consensus clustering by following these steps:
+The `ccHBGF` function performs consensus clustering by following these steps:
 1. Construction of a `bipartite graph`
 2. Definition of an Adjaceny Matrix `A`
-3. Partitioning of the graph utilising either:
+3. Partitioning of `A` using `spectral partitioning`
-    - `Spectral Clustering`
-    - `METIS`

 ## Installation